 Which premises will be affected?

 With draft regulations still awaited, it is unclear how capacity will be determined.
 Large stores such as those operated by furniture retailers can, hypothetically, accommodate as many as 800 customers and staff.
 In reality the presence of bulky items of furniture and customer behaviours means a retailer of this nature is highly unlikely to ever have more than 100, and certainly not 800, people in a single store.
-However, this lack of clarity is making it very difficult for operators to plan for implementation of the Bill.
+However, this lack of clarity is making it very difficult for operators to plan for implementation of the Act.

 Duty to co-operate